-Completion Factors.
+Completion factors.
 Completion factors are the most significant factors we use in developing our medical costs payable estimates for older periods, generally periods prior to the most recent three months.
-The completion factor includes judgments in relation to claim submissions such as the time from date of service to claim receipt, claim inventory levels and claim processing backlogs as well as other factors.
+Completion factors include judgments in relation to claim submissions such as the time from date of service to claim receipt, claim inventory levels and claim processing backlogs as well as other factors.
 If actual claims submission rates from providers (which can be influenced by a number of factors including provider mix and electronic versus manual submissions) or our claim processing patterns are different than estimated, our reserves may be significantly impacted.

-The following table illustrates the sensitivity of these factors and the estimated potential impact on our medical costs payable estimates for those periods as of December 31, 2012:
+The following table illustrates the sensitivity of these factors and the estimated potential impact on our medical costs payable estimates for those periods as of December 31, 2013:

 Completion Factors Increase (Decrease) in Factors Increase (Decrease) In Medical Costs Payable

 (in millions)

-(0.75)% \$ 261
+(0.75)% \$ 291

-(0.50) 173
+(0.50) 194

-(0.25) 87
+(0.25) 97

-0.25 (86)
+0.25 (96)

-0.50 (172)
+0.50 (192)

-0.75 (257)
+0.75 (287)